 About 300 students attend Student Wellness Conference

 PAXTON — Hundreds of middle and high school students from across Worcester County learned about the dangers of drugs, got more facts about tobacco and vaping, and heard a personal story of mental illness at District Attorney Joseph D. Early Jr.’s 10th annual Student Wellness Conference.
+For further information, you can contact criminal justice lawyers Delware-based, online.

 “The conference this year focused on issues our teens are facing every day: drugs and alcohol, vaping and mental health,” Early said.
 “Prevention is always our focus and I think our presenters did an amazing job encouraging the students who attended to make good decisions and positive choices when faced with these challenges.
 I’m hopeful that these incredibly engaged students will bring these messages back to their schools and share them with their peers.”